stephanstapel/ZUGFeRD-csharp/README.md

 which will generate an invoice with two trade line items, with the first one as number '0001' and the second one as number '0002'.

-# Using ZUGFeRD 1.x, ZUGFeRD 2.x and XRechnung
+# Using ZUGFeRD 1.x, ZUGFeRD 2.x
 In order to load ZUGFeRD files, you call InvoiceDescriptor.Load(), passing a file path like this:

 ```csharp